xlegend1024/az-infra-wrkshp-101/Readme.md

 # Initial setup

 - Prepare Azure subscription for the lab.
+- Make sure you are a contributor of the subscruption.
-- To access VM and Cloud Sehll, make sure you can access (outbound) TCP 22 port from your network.
+- To access VM and Cloud Sehll, make sure you can access *(outbound) TCP 22 port* from your network.

-# Agenda
+## Agenda

-## Before workshop let's discuss about Azure IaaS.
+## Before workshop let's discuss about Azure IaaS

 - Azure Infrastructure as a Service Introduction (30 mins)
     - Azure Resource Manager
     - Regions and Availability
     - VM Types and sizes
     - Storage
     - Networking
     - Monitoring
     - Backup and recovery

-## Understand lab scenarios.
+## Understand lab scenarios

 - Workshop Scenario introduction (10 mins)
     - Create web app dev/test VM